Youtube System Design

 1) Uploading the video content

 First, videos are uploaded by the user, and then transcoding servers start the video encoding process.
 The encoding process converts video into multiple formats and resolutions set by the platform user.
 For increasing the throughput, we can parallelize the process by spreading this task across several machines.
 If a video will be popular, it can do another level of compression to ensure the same visual quality of the video at a much smaller size.
-Overall, video is processed by a batch job that runs several automated processes such as generating thumbnails, metadata, video transcripts, encoding, etc.
+Overall, video is processed by a batch job that runs several automated processes like generating thumbnails, metadata, video transcripts, encoding, etc.

 Video encoding is possible in two ways: lossless and lossy.
 In lossless encoding, there is no data loss between the original format to a new format.
 In the lossy encoding, some data is dropped from the original video to reduce the size of the new format.
 We might have experienced this when uploading a high-resolution image on a social network.
 After the upload, the image doesn’t look as good as the original image.
-Think!

-After the completion of the encoding process, two things get executed in parallel: 1) Storing the encoded videos in a transcoded database and CDN and 2) Updating the metadata database and cache.
+After the completion of encoding process, two things get executed in parallel: 1) Storing the encoded videos in a transcoded database and CDN 2) Updating the metadata database and cache.
 Finally, API servers inform the client that the video is successfully uploaded and ready for streaming.

 2) Updating the video metadata